 Quality of Life

-Our clients in Malawi struggle with some of the harshest living conditions in the FINCA network; they are even hard by regional standards.
-Over half of borrowers live in homes with no electricity -- the highest among our African subsidiaries -- and the same percentage have no running water.
-Lacking these basic services, clients must resort to costly, hazardous sources of light, such as kerosene lanterns and candles, while they struggle to maintain basic standards of sanitation.
-These conditions directly undermine the health of children, while making it difficult for them to study after sundown.
+Our clients in Malawi struggle with some of the toughest living conditions, even by regional standards.
+Over half of borrowers live in homes with no water or electricity -- among the highest in the world.
+To light their homes, clients must resort to kerosene lanterns and candles, which are dangerous and costly.
+These conditions directly undermine the health and education of children.

 Very low educational levels also prevail among our borrowers in Malawi.
 Less than half of the breadwinners have higher than a primary education.
 This indicator is generally low throughout the sub-Saharan subsidiaries as well as Latin America.
-Having a poor education places hard constraints on the family's ability to earn a decent income and to work their way out of poverty over time.
+Low educational levels place severe constraints on parents' ability to earn a decent income while also limiting the educational prospects of their children.

 Income & Employment